MichaelDrostWago/CodesysProgramGeneration/README.md

-# Automaten Code Generation for Codesys
+# Automated Code Generation for Codesys
 With this scripts you can generate your own Module "frames".
 This is an example in how to work with Python-Scripts in CODESYS.
 Following features are availabe:
 ### CreateEmptyFolderStructure